Custom Search

 Friday, July 23, 2010

-Inlined creaming, speeding-up stability evaluation - World Congress on Emulsion 2010
+Inclined creaming, speeding-up stability evaluation - World Congress on Emulsion 2010

-Contribution to the 5th world congress on emulsion CME
+-->Contribution to the 5th world congress on emulsion CME

 12 - 14 October, Lyon, France